hashicorp/terraform-provider-azurerm/website/docs/r/api_management.html.markdown

 * `additional_location` - (Optional) One or more `additional_location` blocks as defined below.

 * `certificate` - (Optional) One or more (up to 10) `certificate` blocks as defined below.

+* `client_certificate_enabled` - (Optional) Enforce a client certificate to be presented on each request to the gateway?
+This is only supported when sku type is `Consumption`.

+* `gateway_disabled` - (Optional) Disable the gateway in master region?
+This is only supported when `additional_location` is set.

+* `min_api_version` - (Optional)  The version which the control plane API calls to API Management service are limited with version equal to or newer than.

+* `zones` - (Optional) A list of availability zones.

 * `identity` - (Optional) An `identity` block is documented below.